primalfunk/chess_trainer/README.md

 ## Future Improvements

 Some ideas for enhancing the game:

-- Add graphical assets - icons, backgrounds, etc
-- Implement additional chess rules: castling, en passant capture, pawn promotion
-- Add gameplay features: takebacks, highlights, move recommendations
-- Support online multiplayer
-- Improve engine dashboard with additional options
-- Mobile/touch support
+- Add engine evaluation showing in real time
+- Implement databasing for game results so the player's own game can be analyzed in depth
+- Add the ability to use other chess engines

 ## Credits